lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

   - ThomK (admin, transfer from Synka, former assistant to H.S.
 Sinclair)
   - BabbA (personnel admin)
   - ?
 Darren Kirk? (security)
+  - RevaD (discontinued, former groundskeeper but also the one who placed the backup servers in the Freezer)

 Archive access apparently also exists, but no account currently known has this access. (can view deleted logs/db entries)

 Offsite connections are still disabled.

+Backup physical server units are kept in "cold storage" in the closet in the Freezer

+There are two server units which are lightless, these may have to be replaced with the "cold storage" units?

 ### Greenhouse